tsipkens/atems/README.md

 Additional dependencies are required for use of the **[carboseg](https://github.com/tsipkens/atems/tree/master/carboseg)** or convolutional neural network component of this program, including a copy of Python.
 See the appropriate [section below](#+-carboseg-and-cnn-segmentation) for more information.

-This code has been tested on Windows.
+This code has been tested on Windows 10+.
 Linux users may have some issues with loading images when supplying a string to `tools.load_imgs(...)`.

 # B. Getting started